Change Webshell Behavior Detector settings

 Note

-If you set the detection target as a server group, then you can select it as the exception rule application target and apply the exception rule generally.
-For more details about setting server groups, refer to Set server groups.
+If you set the detection target as a server group, you can select it as the exception rule target and apply exception rules in bulk.
+For more details about setting server groups, see Set server group.

 Delete exception rule

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Security > Webshell Behavior Detector.

 Note